 - What new story or thought can I focus on now?

 - How can I see this in a different or new way?

-- What can I be grateful for in this moment?
+- What can I be grateful for in this present moment?

-With these powerful questions you can change your focus from being stuck in negativity to being focused on what’s going well.
+With these powerful questions, you can change the focus of your mind from being stuck in negativity to being focused on what is nourishing, uplifting and empowering.
 They will also help you take constructive action and move towards living a more meaningful life.

-Constructive thinking allows you to be happy when things are going good, and puts problems in perspective when times get tough so you can stay calm and clear headed and deal with them in a practical efficient way.
+These questions help you appreciate what’s going well and puts problems in perspective.
+When times get tough they can help you stay calm and clear-headed.
+You’re more able to deal with things in a practical, efficient way.